dofloinn/Fallout3rdYear/1_CloudComputing/All Notes.md

 <mark style="background: #BABD00;">Desktop Virtualisation:</mark> Technology which enables detachment of the user state, the Operating System (OS), and the applications from endpoint devices.

-Enables organisations to host and centrally manage desktops:
+<mark style="background: #BABD00;">Enables organisations to host and centrally manage desktops:</mark>
-- Desktops run as virtual machines within the VDC, They may be accessed over LAN/WAN
+- Desktops run as virtual machines within the VDC,
+- They may be accessed over LAN/WAN  ,
 - Endpoint devices may be thin clients or PCs

 ![](https://i.imgur.com/w7zwbP4.png)